Some experiences are simply life changing!

 Along with the YouTube subtitles in English and Russian for everything Lilu says, each video provides on-screen annotations in both languages for the word, phrase or concept that’s being presented.

-If you want to be 100% sure that any video you choose to watch has subtitles, FluentU is for you.
-FluentU takes real-world Russian videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language lessons.
+If you want to be 100% sure that any video you choose to watch has subtitles, FluentU has you covered—every single video here complete with both English and Russian subtitles, plus full transcripts and more.

 Natasha, a self-touted lover of languages, takes the fun and exciting (in her own words) route for teaching Russian to foreigners.
 Her videos are subtitled in English and Russian, plus she has a helpful blog with additional resources for learning Russian, also titled Natasha Speaks Russian.